Amazon’s healthcare ambitions have a new target: your home

 A wearable update

 Amazon announced a new version of its wrist wearable called the Halo View.
 Unlike its predecessor, the View has a screen.
-It displays health metrics like heart rate, skin temperature, and blood oxygen levels.
+It displays health metrics including heart rate, skin temperature, and blood oxygen levels.
 In addition to a screen, Amazon is rolling out a whole array of fitness content to go along with its wearable.
 Where previously it had a curated selection of workouts, now it has hundreds of video classes.
-The Halo View also integrates with popular fitness apps like Orange Theory and Sweat.
+The Halo View also features workouts from popular fitness apps like Orangetheory and Sweat.

 The wearable has a nutrition component as well.
-It now has 500 recipes for an array of diets including keto, Mediterranean, Nordic, paleo, vegan, and vegetarian.
+Halo Nutrition will offer 500 recipes for an array of diets including keto, Mediterranean, Nordic, paleo, vegan, and vegetarian when it launches in January 2022.
 Of course, Amazon offers a way to order ingredients for its recipes directly through Whole Foods.

 Amazon has also lowered the price to $80 for the Halo View (as compared with $100 for the original).
-Its forthcoming nutrition and fitness programs will be $4 per month when they launch in early 2022.
+Its forthcoming nutrition and fitness programs will be $4 per month.
+Halo View will come with a full year of membership.

 When Amazon first launched a wrist wearable a year ago, a screenless band felt like a fresh approach.
 This launch shows that it’s competing very directly with both Apple Watch and Fitbit.
 Like Apple, it’s building out a menu of health-related activities that anyone can access—including older users.